HVIP Program Definitions Guide

 Zero-Emission Vehicle Conversions

-“Zero-Emission Vehicle Conversions” for the purpose of this program means removing any type of existing propulsion system and replacing it with a zero-emission propulsion system, such as battery or hydrogen fuel cell powered electric powertrain/drivetrain.
+Removal of any type of existing propulsion system and replacing it with a zero-emission propulsion system, such as battery or hydrogen fuel cell powered electric powertrain/drivetrain.

 1 The identified disadvantaged community census tracts are available from California Environmental Protection Agency.